 Although the potential of large format batteries is evident, they require rigorous testing before the cars they power hit the market.

 The testing is similar to that of electronics.
 Engineers conduct stress screening to push the batteries to their limits, identify breaking points, and design safety measures to prevent failures.
 In doing so, they work to understand the true performance of the batteries to set expectations for consumers and make any necessary changes to the design.

 Because of the unstable nature of the materials involved, the testing can be dangerous and time-consuming.
-There’s always a threat of a thermal event, and even one can disrupt your product and harm your chamber.
-However, if you can safely test a significant number of pouches at once, you’ll draw ever closer to delivering a better-performing EV.
+There’s always a threat of a thermal event, and even one defect can disrupt your product and harm your chamber.
+However, if you can safely test a significant number of cells at once, you’ll draw ever closer to delivering a better-performing EV.

 - The built-in Battery Interface Board (BIB) ensures a secure connection and accurate charge and discharge readings and data collection.